pathable/pathable-scripts/README.md

 ## Build & Run

+1. Clone this repository to a local folder.
-1. Install dependencies for this CLI utility using `npm install`.
+2. Install dependencies for this CLI utility using `npm install`.
-2. Build the utility using `npm run build`.
+3. Build the utility using `npm run build`.

 ## Create Tag for Staging Deployment